-About ten months after his arrival in Göttingen, on 14 August, 1925, the twentytwo-year-old van der Waerden submitted his first paper on algebraic geometry to the Mathematische Annalen with the help of Emmy Noether: "Zur Nullstellentheorie der Polynomideale" [van der Waerden, 1926a].
-Its immediate reference point was [Noether, 1923b], and its opening sentences sound like a vindication of the thesis indicated above that the development of algebraic geometry reflects the state of algebra at a given time.
-This interpretation was also endorsed by the author himself when he looked back on it forty-five years later: "Thus, armed with the powerful tools of Modern Algebra, I returned to my main problem: to give algebraic geometry a solid foundation."
+the help of Emmy Noether: Zur Nullstellentheorie der Polynomideale [Van der Waerden 1926a].
+Its immediate reference point is Noether's article [Noether 1923b], and its opening sentences sound like a vindication of the thesis indicated above that the development of Algebraic Geometry reflects the state of Algebra at a given time.
+This interpretation was also endorsed by the author himself when he looked back on it 45 years later: "Thus, armed with the powerful tools of Modern Algebra, I returned to my main problem: to give Algebraic Geometry a solid foundation."